Patricia Barry: Professional and charitable organizations

 Outside of her acting career, Barry supported and served in a variety of educational foundations, charities, professional organizations, and women's advocacy groups.
-She was a charter member and past president of Women in Film (WIF), a Los Angeles-based organization established in 1973 to promote equal opportunities for women in the film industry and later to supporting the work of women not only in films, but also "in all other forms of global media."
+She was a charter member and past president of Women in Film (WIF), a Los Angeles–based organization established in 1973 to promote equal opportunities for women in the film industry and later to supporting the work of women not only in films, but also "in all other forms of global media."
 With regard to expanding support for female directors, producers, actors, technicians, and writers, Barry helped to promote the establishment of other WIF chapters throughout the United States and then, in the 1990s, in other countries through the creation of Women in Film and Television International.
 In addition to her work on behalf of WIF, Barry was the founding president of the American Film Institute Associates and served on boards and committees for Stephens College, the National Academy of Television Arts and Sciences, the Screen Actors Guild, the Academy of Motion Picture Arts and Sciences, and the John Tracy Clinic, a diagnostic and educational center that provides assistance to children coping with hearing loss.
-She was a Democrat who supported the campaign of Adlai Stevenson during the 1952 presidential election.

 Personal life and death

-Patricia was married for 48 years to Philip Barry, Jr., until his death in 1998.
-The couple had two daughters, Miranda and Stephanie.
-On October 11, 2016, Patricia Barry died of natural causes at her home in Los Angeles, California, at the age of 94.
+Patricia was married for 48 years to producer and writer Philip Barry, Jr., until his death in 1998.
+The couple had two daughters.
+On October 11, 2016, Patricia Barry died of natural causes at her home in Los Angeles, California, at the age of 93.